Nothing Can Trump My Birthday

 We begin talking instead about how mind-boggling it is that only five days ago, America elected a misogynistic, narcissistic (among other things) man-baby to be its President, while doing our best to wrap our heads around why.
 We finally settle on the outcome of the election being fostered by fierce amounts of fear; fear of Muslims, Mexicans, African Americans, women, gays, and taxes.

-We also decide that nothing is going to trump our birthday weekend (especially not Trump), so Julie and I begin reminiscing and sharing with Mike and Deborah about my surprise 40th birthday party right here in Wimberley, when Mom, Grandma, Julie, my cousin Kelly and four of my aunts drove to Central Texas and we all stayed together in my two-bedroom house in the Cypress-laden Wimberley woods.
+We also decide that nothing is going to trump our birthday weekend, so Julie and I begin reminiscing and sharing with Mike and Deborah about my surprise 40th birthday party right here in Wimberley, when Mom, Grandma, Julie, my cousin Kelly and four of my aunts drove to Central Texas and we all stayed together in my two-bedroom house in the Cypress-laden Wimberley woods.

 I point to the grove of trees that I pooped in every morning on that long birthday weekend.
 There were too damn many women using only two toilets, so I silently took one for the team by digging a hole in the ground and leaving a daily offering for Mother Nature.
 I just pretended I was camping.